 - If accepted, is it a requirement that Honors students live in Honors housing?
 A: One of the particular benefits of WCU's Honors College is designated Honors housing.
 The 7th floor of Allegheny Hall, one of the newest resident facilities on campus, houses the Honors students in two person suites with a private shower and free laundry facilities.
 Allegheny also hosts a large central lounge and technology center for use of students use.
 Unlike any other students on campus, Honors students are guaranteed campus housing in Allegheny until they graduate.
 Housing upper class students with entering freshmen dramatically aids in building community and provides substantial peer mentoring opportunities.
 Because many of the class assignments in Honors are group related projects, the extended availability for students to work collaboratively makes this community living ideal.
 Peer mentoring and group study is particularly valuable during midterm and final exam periods.
 While the floor is designated as "Honors" students in Honors may elect to have a "non-Honors" roommate.
-It is current practice that all incoming first year Honors students who are not commuting from their parent's home reside in Honors housing for at least their first year.
+It is current practice that all incoming first year Honors students reside in Honors housing for at least their first year.
 Over 75% of students stay for a second year.
 Click here for a virtual tour of Allegheny Hall!

 - If accepted, how soon is a decision required?
 A: Admissions to Honors is competitive.
 We are limited annually to 40 seats.
 Seats are held once we receive a student’s signed agreement of acceptance, an initial deposit is made to the university and a housing contract filed with Allegheny Hall.
 We do generate a wait list once our 40 seats are filled as there are often some shifts after the national deadline of admissions acceptance of May 1.

 - Does Honors offer any scholarships?
 A: Honors does not offer specific recruitment scholarships for freshmen.
 That being said, many Honors freshmen do qualify for university based merit scholarships.
-For full consideration, it is critical that interested students must: a) file a scholarship application form with the WCU office of Financial Aid (attention Ms. Martha Cross); b) have the application filed by early January.
+For full consideration, it is critical that interested students must: a) file a scholarship application form with the WCU office of Financial Aid (attention Ms. Barbara Fenton); b) have the application filed by early January.
 It is of value to alert the Financial Aid office that you are a candidate for the Honors College.

 - How are roommates assigned?
 A: Entering Honors students are given designated housing in Allegheny Hall.
 Upon acceptance to Honors, students are asked if they have a roommate preference.
 Honors students are able to choose whomever they wish (of the same gender) to be their roommate.
 Thus, if a student has a "best friend" who is coming to WCU and who is not in Honors, that student is welcome to reside in Allegheny with the invitation of the incoming Honors student.
 Most incoming students (generally over 90%) do not have a specific roommate request upon acceptance.
 For these students, roommate selection happens during the Honors College two day summer orientation program.
 This event, which also fulfills the university's first year orientation program, provides an opportunity for the incoming class to interact in an overnight experience and two full packed days of activities where they are given multiple opportunities to interact.
 By the final banquet, students are asked to identify someone they would like as a roommate for the fall.
-The date for the 2012 Summer Honors Orientation is Session V, June 21st.
-Honors extends the event through June 22nd.
+The date for the 2015 Summer Honors Orientation is Session VII, June 25th.
+Honors extends the event through June 26th.

 - Would being part of the Honors College interfere with playing a sport?
 A: Each year we have had athletes involved in Honors, several on the varsity level.
 It does take commitment and coordination, but we have never lost a student from Honors due to an unresolved conflict between a commitment to a given sport and one to Honors.
 We work closely with the various team coaches to let them know in advance the time slots where Honors classes are offered.
 Accommodations have always been reached in terms of practice schedules and class absences (which are rare given the times of official athletic events) are recognized for officially sanctioned performance events.